 "Who are all these jackasses who volunteered anyway?
 They can't all be students like me.
 They're not all putting it on a college application.
 I get something out of it and these other people don't get a thing.
 Talk about selfish."

 - Glee: Sue attempts to recruit homeless shelter volunteers for Christmas hoping to get the Glee Club.

 - Keeping Up Appearances has a Christmas Special where Richard is forced to dress up as Father Christmas as he hands out gifts to the old people at the Church Hall.
-Only he gets drunk on cherry and Emmet has to take over.
+But when he gets drunk on sherry, Emmet has to take over.

-- Futurama: In the episode "Xmas Story" Bender volunteers at a Liquor Kitchen (for homeless robots) only to pose as a homeless robot himself and drinks all the free booze.
-In the end he invites some of the robots back to have Christmas dinner with the rest of planet express.
+- Futurama: In the episode "Xmas Story," Bender volunteers at a Liquor Kitchen (for homeless robots), only to pose as a homeless robot himself and drink all the free booze.
+In the end, he invites some of the robots back to have Christmas dinner with the rest of Planet Express.